Chico’s Corner

 Universities facing a demographic cliff are monetizing the perimeter through P3 deals, vendorized student life, and campus advertising.
 The hidden cost is cognitive: when interstitial spaces become attention surfaces, cross domain synthesis collapses quietly.

-An employer had a Hall of Wisdom: a corridor of offices for retired engineers, a formal honor.
-When design cycles got thorny, we didn’t file tickets or schedule consults.
-We walked to visit our elders.
-Time and again.
+My former employer had a Hall of Wisdom: a corridor of offices for retired engineers, an honor and favorite perk.
+When design cycles got thorny, we walked to visit our elders, time and again.

 Systems and Soul